All Points Mobile Shredding Blog

 Every medical professional need to adhere to the regulations concerning the disposal of medical records and protecting patients’ privacy.
 Secure shredding and destruction by a NAID AAA certified provider will ensure that you’ve done your due diligence in remaining compliant with state and federal laws.

-All Points Mobile Shredding will come to your facility and perform secure and permanent destruction of all your outdated and unnecessary medical records and files.
+All Points Mobile Shredding will come to your facility.
+There we perform secure and permanent destruction of all your outdated and unnecessary medical records and files.
 Our powerful shredding equipment makes it virtually impossible for piecing together shredded paperwork, unlike ordinary office and retail shredding machines.
-We shred everything on site, allowing you the opportunity to observe the entire process and provide you with a certificate of destruction.
+We shred everything on site.
+This allows you the opportunity to observe the entire process and provide you with a certificate of destruction.
 When you partner with us, you can rest assured that all documents and files have been permanently destroyed.

 Give us a call today or fill out this form to get more information.